-Ever wonder how your health fits in to the bigger picture?
-Ever have a longing to get out in nature and move your body in a celebration of habitat and tribe?
-Would you like to share ideas and learn from some incredibly interesting people in the health and medical community?
+Ever have a longing to get out in nature and move your body in celebration of habitat and tribe?
+Are you looking for an alternative to the stifling hotel-based model of continuing education?
+Would you like to share ideas and learn from some incredibly interesting people in the health and training community?

 Exuberant Animal will set up a primitive camp with all the primitive luxuries.
-(Still scouting locations…looking for BLM land where primitive camping is permitted…) We’ll do all the great natural things: movement classes, presentations, campfires, martial art, massage, stargazing, drumming and dancing.
+We’ll do all the great natural things: movement classes, presentations, campfires, martial art, massage, stargazing, drumming and dancing.
 We’ll ponder the mysteries of life and talk about ways to make a difference in the world.

 who this is for

-Ideal for health professionals and serious amateurs, this is a radical alternative to the conventional academic conference.
+Ideal for health professionals and serious amateurs, this is a radical alternative to conventional continuing education.
 This is about actually living the experience of health, engagement and rapport.
 This is professional development that just so happens to be really fun and meaningful.
 You’ll hear powerful, diverse voices on health and the human experience and move your body in exciting new ways.
 This event will richen your understanding and deepen your practice.

 why this is great